TheoH32/red-black-tree/README.md

 ```bash
 mvn test
 ```
-# Deliverables:
+# Deliverables

-- Source code of the Red-Black Tree implementation.
+- **Source code of the Red-Black Tree implementation**
-WHERE: well here
+  **WHERE:** well here

-- Test suite demonstrating the correctness of the implementation.
+- **Test suite demonstrating the correctness of the implementation**
-WHERE:
+  **WHERE:** `src/test/java/com/rbtree/RedBlackTreePropertiesTest.java`
-src/test/java/com/rbtree/RedBlackTreePropertiesTest.java
+  Run `mvn test` to execute

-run 'mvn test' to see
+- **Performance analysis report, including time complexity measurements and comparisons with other data structures**

-Performance analysis report, including time complexity measurements and comparisons with other data structures.
+  1. Run local server
-1. run local server
+  2. Press "Run Performance Analysis" button

-2. press "Run Performance Analysis" button
+- **Documentation covering implementation details and optimizations**

-Documentation covering implementation details and optimizations. code is documented
+  Code is documented